feathersjs/docs/real-time/events.md

 Binding to service events is great for logging or updating internal state.
 However, things like sending an email when creating a new user should be implemented through [hooks](../hooks/readme.md).

+The reason is that if you have multiple application instances of the same app, they will **all** be listening for, in this example, a `user created` event.
+All of their event handlers would be triggered and each app would send an email.
+Sending multiple emails to your user when they sign up (N X # of apps) is definitely not intended and not very scalable.

-The reason is that when scaling an application to multiple instances and synchronizing service events across those instances, listening to the event would execute the same action on every instance.
-With hooks it is also more easily possible to give feedback to the user when an error happened.
+Furthermore, with hooks it is much easier to give feedback to the user when an error happened.